codeworth-gh/PSPS/docs/README.md

 ### Playjax

 JS Library to make JS6 `fetch` calls using Play's JS Routers.
+Uses a fluent syntax for getting the route.
+Supports CSRF, by adding an HTML element with id `Playjax_csrfTokenValue` and value of the current CSRF token.

 ### Smaller issues
 * *Localization support* Using standard Play localization.
+* Separate front-end and back-office JS Routers.
+* Convenience methods for template rendering in `views.Helpers`.